-- SA_USER_ADMIN.SET_USER_LABELS The sa_user_admin.set_user_labels procedure sets the user's levels, compartments, and groups using a set of labels, instead of the individual components. - SA_USER_ADMIN.SET_USER_PRIVS The sa_user_admin.set_user_privs procedure sets policy-specific privileges for users. - About Granting Privileges to Users and Trusted Program Units for the Policy After you have authorized users for policy levels, compartments, and groups, you are ready to grant the user privileges.
+The SA\USER\ADMIN.SET\USER\PRIVS procedure sets policy-specific privileges for users.

+About Granting Privileges to Users and Trusted Program Units for the Policy After you have authorized users for policy levels, compartments, and groups, you are ready to grant the user privileges.

-F.1.2.12 ALL_SA_USER_LABELS
+F.1.2.12 ALL\SA\USER\LABELS

-The ALL_SA_USER_LABELS data dictionary view shows for the current user label-specific information about users, based on the SA_USER_ADMIN.SET_USER_LABELS procedure settings.
+The ALL\SA\USER\LABELS data dictionary view shows for the current user label-specific information about users, based on the SA\USER\ADMIN.SET\USER\LABELS procedure settings.

-Column Datatype Null Description USER_NAME VARCHAR2(1024) NOT NULL Name of the user POLICY_NAME VARCHAR2(30) NOT NULL Name of the Oracle Label Security policy LABELS VARCHAR2(4000) NULL Retained solely for backward compatibility and will be removed in the next release MAX_READ_LABEL VARCHAR2(4000) NOT NULL Label string to initialize the user's maximum authorized read label MAX_WRITE_LABEL VARCHAR2(4000) NULL Label string to initialize the user's maximum authorized write label MIN_WRITE_LABEL VARCHAR2(4000) NULL Label string to initialize the user's minimum authorized write label DEFAULT_READ_LABE L VARCHAR2(4000) NULL Label string to initialize the user's session label, including level, compartments, and groups, for read access DEFAULT_WRITE_LAB EL VARCHAR2(4000) NULL Label string to initialize the user's session label, including level, compartments, and groups, for write access DEFAULT_ROW_LABEL VARCHAR2(4000) NULL Label string to initialize the program's row label; includes level, components, and groups
+Column Datatype Null Description USER_NAME VARCHAR2(1024) NOT NULL Name of the user POLICY_NAME VARCHAR2(30) NOT NULL Name of the Oracle Label Security policy LABELS VARCHAR2(4000) NULL Retained solely for backward compatibility and will be removed in the next release.
+The LABELS column is deprecated starting with Oracle Database 12c release (12.2.0.2) because it is redundant.
+The information in this column is displayed in ALL_SA_USER_LABELS and DBA_SA_USER_LABELS columns.
+MAX_READ_LABEL VARCHAR2(4000) NOT NULL Label string to initialize the user's maximum authorized read label MAX_WRITE_LABEL VARCHAR2(4000) NULL Label string to initialize the user's maximum authorized write label MIN_WRITE_LABEL VARCHAR2(4000) NULL Label string to initialize the user's minimum authorized write label DEFAULT_READ_LABE L VARCHAR2(4000) NULL Label string to initialize the user's session label, including level, compartments, and groups, for read access DEFAULT_WRITE_LAB VARCHAR2(4000) NULL Label string to initialize the user's session label, including level, compartments, and groups, for write access DEFAULT_ROW_LABEL VARCHAR2(4000) NULL Label string to initialize the program's row label; includes level, components, and groups